quay/quay-performance-scripts/README.md

 ### Prerequisites

-- Create an Elasticsearch instance.
-The results will be stored here.
 - Deploy a Kubernetes environment.
 The tests will run within the cluster.
 - Deploy Quay, itself.
 - In Quay, as a superuser (important), create an organization for testing